szkrd/job-interviews/README.md

 ### Testing

-- [ ] explore karma, protractor
+- [x] how to test native commonjs-ish modules? proxyquire? karma-commonjs? object wrapping?
+      **Answer**: do NOT try to circumvent the injector system, it's going to end in tears.
+- [x] can we use puppeteer instead of karma?
+      **Answer**: yes, but it's [far from trivial](https://github.com/Quramy/angular-puppeteer-demo) (needs eject, webpack middleware)
+- [ ] is it possible to run unit tests in jsdom with mocha + sinon + chai?
+      (like [here](https://kasperlewau.github.io/post/angular-without-karma/) for example - what are the caveats? will TestBed work?)
+      (or [here](http://darrinholst.com/blog/2017/11/09/testing-angular-components/), this one seems to be more robust)
-- [ ] is it possible to use jest (with jsdom) instead of protractor?
+- [ ] is it possible to use jest with jsdom instead of protractor?
+- [ ] explore karma for unit tests
+- [ ] explore protractor for e2e

 ### Housekeeping